The History of the Bidwell House

 Theodosia died childless of an unknown cause in 1759.
-One year later Rev. Bidwell married Theodosia’s first cousin, Jemima Devotion, also the daughter of a prominent Connecticut minister.
+One year later, Rev. Bidwell married Theodosia’s first cousin, Jemima Devotion (1727-1771), also the daughter of a prominent Connecticut minister.
 It was around this time that the Bidwell House you see today was constructed.
-Jemima lived for ten short years as Mrs. Bidwell, bearing all of his children, two boys and two girls, before she died: Adonijah, Jr. (1761-1837), Barbabas (1763-1833), Jemima (1765-1842), and Theodosia (1766-1841).
-Having young children to raise, Rev. Bidwell lost no time in marrying his third and final wife, Ruth Kent, in 1772.
+Jemima lived for ten short years as Mrs. Bidwell, bearing all of his children before she died: Adonijah, Jr. (1761-1837), Barbabas (1763-1833), Jemima (1765-1842), and Theodosia (1766-1841).
+Having young children to raise, Rev. Bidwell lost no time in marrying his third and final wife, Ruth Kent (1730-1815), in 1772.
 Not all women died young: Ruth lived to be a healthy 85.

 The location of the house was the first town center of what was originally known as Housatonic Township No. 1.
 The Bidwell House was the parsonage, and the first meeting house, located at the crossroads of the Great Trail (the Boston-Albany Post Road) and Royal Hemlock Road, was a short walk from the house.
 The location of the meeting house and Rev. Bidwell’s first home can be found along the Meeting House Trail to the south of the property.

 After Rev. Bidwell’s death in 1784, the settlement opted to build a new meeting house and parsonage a mile south-west of the original site.
-The first meeting house fell into disrepair and later burnt down.
+The first meeting house fell into disrepair and later burned down.
 The Bidwell House and property remained in the Bidwell family and was handed down from father to son to grandson, each generation adding to the architecture of the house.